Fossils - Stones Engraved with the Spirit of Life - Japanstones.shop

 Fossil Type Uses Region

-Ammonite Pendants, brooches (with pearly luster) Global
+Ammonite Pendants, brooches (often with pearly luster) Global

 Ammolite Gemstone with iridescent hues Bearpaw Formation, Alberta, Canada